Mold Assessors and Remediators

-Sign up to receive Mold Assessors and Remediators program email updates.
-You will receive notices about rules, the law, fees, examination requirements, meetings and more.
+Sign up to receive important notices about changes to rules, statutes, fees, examination requirements, upcoming meetings and more.
 Email updates are the best way for you to stay informed.

-1. When is the transfer happening?
+1. When did the transfer happen?

-2. Will I need to get a new license issued by TDLR?
+2. Now that the transfer is complete, will I need to get a new license issued by TDLR?

-No. The license you have now - issued by the Texas Department of State Health Services (DSHS) - will remain valid until its expiration date.
-When you renew on or after November 1, 2017, you will receive a TDLR license.
+No. The license you have now, issued by the Texas Department of State Health Services (DSHS), remains valid until its expiration date.
+When you renew, you will receive a TDLR license.

-3. Will the rules change?
+3. Have the rules changed?

-Yes, TDLR will adopt new rules for the transferred program.
-Most of the newly adopted rules will be very similar, but some changes will be made.
-The TDLR rules will become effective on November 1, 2017.
+Yes, TDLR adopted rules for all of the transferred programs.
+Most of the newly adopted rules are very similar, but some changes have been made.
+The TDLR health profession rules became effective on November 1, 2017.

 4. What is going to happen with open complaints and cases?

-If you have filed a complaint with DSHS or have a complaint filed against your license and it is not resolved by November 1, 2017, TDLR will assume responsibility for the case.
-You will receive notification by mail when your complaint is transferred to TDLR.
+If you filed a complaint with DSHS or had a complaint filed against your license and it was not resolved by the transfer date, TDLR assumed responsibility for the case.
+You should have already received notification by mail that your complaint was transferred to TDLR.